A running shoe for bad knees absorbs the often extreme shocks created while running.

 In most cases, they have slightly oversized outsoles for that purpose, as well as additional padding inside.
 Running shoes for bad knees are often able to provide effective relief for knee pain caused by patellar tendonitis, overpronation, osteoarthritis of the knee, and other causes.

 While bad knees are most often associated with older individuals, it is not exclusive to them.
 Running shoes that address knee pain can be useful for anyone of any age.
-We’ve surveyed the running shoe landscape to compile the following list of the best running shoes for bad knees.
+We’ve surveyed the running shoe landscape to compile the following list of the best running shoes for bad knees, updated for 2023.